Comau/pyedo/README.md

 Can move the joints in a cartesian_position, once coordinate per time for a delta through the pose in (x1, y, z, a, e, r) with a velocity percentage determined by the setSpeed() function
 - jogStop() :
 Can stop the joint movement.

+# LISTEN
+- listenValues() :
+Calls listenCartesianPosition and listenJointState, hence starts the subscription to both cartesian and state variables.
+Calls all the functions described below.
+	- listenJointState() :
+	Allows to start the subscribing on the topic related to these informations:
+	[Position
+	Velocity
+	Current]
+	- listenCartesianPosition() :
+	Allows to start the subscribing on the topic related to the cartesian position (x,y,z,a,e,r)
+- listenMovementAck() :
+Allows to start the subscribing on the topic related to the movement aknowledge, which sends a feedback on the movement.
+- waitAcknowledgment() :
+Waits for the end-of-movement acknowledge, if the setting is on stepByStep (default).

 # UNLISTEN
 - unlistenValues() :